 SAE has a range of services to support students during their studies.
-The Student Services team assists with learning support, administration support, student wellbeing, as well as supporting students with disabilities.
+The Student Services team assists with learning support, administration support and student wellbeing, as well as supporting students with disabilities.

 SAE offers flexible payment options, including payment plans, as well as access to FEE-HELP or VET Student Loans, scholarships and study grants.

 Early entry program